Andreaytm/PT-AllanMa/README.md

 - Various solutions and help found on www.w3schools.com (Refsnes Data), StackOverflow (Stack Exchange)- Nathan Long, javascript-coder.com, Code Institute and Slack.

-## Special Thanks and Mentions to...
+## Special Thanks and Mentions
+Thank you to...
 - My tutor Mohamed Melouk @mmelouk.
 - @eventyret, @miroslavsvec @sebam2k4 fellow students of Code Institute for their advice on Slack.